CodeBotD/mcp-ssh-orchestrator-test/docs/wiki/15-Glossary.md

 **Wiki**
 - **Definition**: A collaborative website that allows users to create and edit content
-- **Context**: mcp-ssh-orchestrator documentation is maintained in the GitHub wiki
+- **Context**: MCP SSH Orchestrator documentation is maintained in the GitHub wiki

 ## X